Flowchart Symbols Guide: Shapes, Meanings & Examples (2026)

 Arrows flowing in random directions.
 Standard flowchart convention is top-to-bottom for the main flow, left-to-right for branches.
 When arrows go up, loop back diagonally, and cross other arrows, readers get lost.
 If your flow loops back, route the return arrow clearly along the outside edge of the diagram.

-Common Symbol Mistakes
+What Common Flowchart Symbol Mistakes Should You Avoid?

 Reading a flowchart is straightforward once you know the entry point and the rules.
 Find the oval labeled "Start" — that is always your starting position.
 From there, follow the arrow to the next shape.
 Read what is inside the shape, perform or understand that step, then follow the outgoing arrow to the next shape.
 Repeat until you reach an oval labeled "End."
 If there is no start oval, look for the shape with no incoming arrows — that is your de facto starting point.